SomeOne128-sudo/Thouthpath---Space/README.md

-# Co-Teleological Interaction Prototype
+# Thouthpath Prototype

-This is a research prototype designed to explore **Co-Teleological Interaction** — a paradigm where humans and AI collaboratively define, reflect on, and evolve goals over time.
+This is a research prototype designed to explore an interaction design concept where humans and AI collaboratively define, reflect on, and evolve goals over time.
 More on this study at: [add paper link future].

 The prototype enables:
 - Simple and easy-to-use interface；